The #1 Misconception About Tinnitus Treatment

 Migraine is a sensory processing disorder, not just a headache disorder.
 Many people get stuck on the thought, “I don’t have headaches… How can migraine be causing my tinnitus?”

 While we all associate “migraine” with “headache”, migraine is something much more than that.
-Headaches occur because sensory signals from lining of the brain are amplified.
-With tinnitus, the migraine reaction amplifies the tinnitus sound signal.
+Headaches occur because sensory signals from lining of the brain are amplified – the pain signal is amplified.
+With tinnitus, the migraine reaction affects the sensory signals coming fromm the ear – the tinnitus signal is amplified.

 My university team has pioneered the research on otologic migraine and we were the first to describe it as a clinical entity.
 Since then, we’ve published over 30 articles on the way that the migraine reaction is involved in ear fullness, hearing issues, vertigo, Meniere’s disease, and tinnitus.